About Us

 We have sewing groups and craft groups upcycling donated linen, wool and fabrics by turning them into usable items such as reusable bags, making book bags for school children, knitting winter goods for the less fortunate in the community.

-With 63 volunteers who assist us in a variety of roles within the organization 2-3 hours each week.
+With 2 paid employees and 46 volunteers who assist us in a variety of roles within the organization 3 hours each week.